 Toronto approached the RFL.
 Not the other way round.
 This isn’t the RFL sticking a flag in Gateshead or Paris, or wherever, and then watching the franchise crumble in under ten minutes flat.
 Toronto are a very different beast.

 In terms of marketing they’ve nailed it.
-Still, it’ll be interesting to see how they fare come their first home game against Oxford on May 6.
-Rugby-wise they’ll dominate, but crowd numbers will be interesting to see.
+Rugby-wise they’ll dominate the lower leagues, but crowd numbers will be interesting to see.
 Either way, they are working their way up the leagues and hopefully building their club into a position of strength as a result.
 This is easily the right way to do it.
 It will legitimise the club in the eyes of many.

 The biggest issue that Toronto raise is one little talked about: that of player recruitment.